Maungatua

-The name Maungatua comes from the Māori words Maunga-atua, meaning "Hill of the spirits".
+The name Maungatua in Māori literally means "Hill of the Spirits", and is spelt Mauka Atua by Ngāi Tahu local to the Otago Region.
+The name is a reference to an ancestral chief who arrived on the Āraiteuru migratory waka.

 Ecology of Maungatua

 Maungatua features a diverse range of plant species.
 The summit features tussock grassland and cushion bogs, whilst the sub-alpine zone includes shrubland and tussock grasslands.
 Carnivorous insect eating plants called sundews are found within swamps at the summit.
 Silver beech dominates the montane slopes, particularly on the southern face.
 This transitions to lowland podocarp forest which extends into the Waipori Gorge.
 This includes a mixture of broadleaf and kānuka forest.
-In addition, the only naturally-occurring kāmahi in the Dunedin area are found in the southern Maungatua in Mill Creek.
+In addition, the only naturally occurring kāmahi in the Dunedin area are found in the southern Maungatua in Mill Creek.
 Glowworms may also be found living in mānuka trees at the base of Maungatua.